Quadratic points on bielliptic modular curves: The Relative symmetric Chabauty method

 We apply and, when needed, modify Box's method to describe all quadratic points on $X_0(n)$ for $n \in \{60, 79, 83, 89, 95, 101, 119, 131\}$.
 For composite values of $n$, we use Box's method with only a small change in how the models of $X_0(n)$ are obtained, which made some of the computations considerably faster.

 For prime values of $n < 131$, we will make some adjustments, described in the next section, that were already partially made in \cite[Sections 3 and 4]{BGG21}.
-For $n = 131$, we will make one substantial adjustment without which the necessary computations would not be feasible.
+For $n = 131$, we will make one substantial adjustment, which we describe in \Cref{sec:131}.